dotnet/csharpstandard/standard/expressions.md

 - If the *invocation_expression* invokes a returns-no-value method ([§15.6.1](classes.md#1561-general)) or a returns-no-value delegate, the result is nothing.
 An expression that is classified as nothing is permitted only in the context of a *statement_expression* ([§13.7](statements.md#137-expression-statements)) or as the body of a *lambda_expression* ([§12.19](expressions.md#1219-anonymous-function-expressions)).
 Otherwise, a binding-time error occurs.
 - Otherwise, if the *invocation_expression* invokes a returns-by-ref method ([§15.6.1](classes.md#1561-general)) or a returns-by-ref delegate, the result is a variable with an associated type of the return type of the method or delegate.
 If the invocation is of an instance method, and the receiver is of a class type `T`, the associated type is picked from the first declaration or override of the method found when starting with `T` and searching through its base classes.
 - Otherwise, the *invocation_expression* invokes a returns-by-value method ([§15.6.1](classes.md#1561-general)) or returns-by-value delegate, and the result is a value, with an associated type of the return type of the method or delegate.
 If the invocation is of an instance method, and the receiver is of a class type `T`, the associated type is picked from the first declaration or override of the method found when starting with `T` and searching through its base classes.

+> *Note*: The following is only applicable in unsafe code. *end note*

+The *method_declaration* [§15.6.1](classes.md#1561-general) for an unmanaged method shall have the attribute `System.Runtime.InteropServices.UnmanagedCallersOnlyAttribute`.
+The use of this attribute on a method results in the following constraints:

+- It is an error to directly call that method from C#.
+Instead, one can obtain a function pointer (§function-pointers) to that method and then invoke the method via that pointer.
+- It is an error for that method to have a parameter or return type that is not an `unmanaged_type` ([§8.8](types.md#88-unmanaged-types)).
+- It is an error for that method to have type parameters, even if those type parameters are constrained to `unmanaged`.
+- It is an error for that method to be in a generic type.
+- It is an error to convert that method to a delegate type.

+For a function pointer invocation, the *primary_expression* of the *invocation_expression* shall be a value of a *funcptr_type*.
+Furthermore, considering the method being pointed to to be a function member with the same parameter list as the *funcptr_type*, the *funcptr_type* shall be applicable ([§12.6.4.2](expressions.md#12642-applicable-function-member)) with respect to the *argument_list* of the *invocation_expression*.

+The run-time processing of a function pointer invocation of the form `F(A)`, where `F` is a *primary_expression* of a *funcptr_type* and `A` is an optional *argument_list*, consists of the following steps:

+- `F` is evaluated.
+If this evaluation causes an exception, no further steps are executed.
+- The argument list `A` is evaluated.
+If this evaluation causes an exception, no further steps are executed.
+- The value of `F` is checked to be valid.
+If that value is `null`, an implementation-defined exception is thrown, and no further steps are executed.
+- Otherwise, `F` points to a method.
+Function member invocation ([§12.6.6](expressions.md#1266-function-member-invocation)) is performed on the method to which `F` points.

 #### 12.8.9.2 Method invocations